-There are many ways medical students can choose to become involved in community service at the University of Wisconsin School of Medicine and Public Health.
+There are many ways medical students can become involved in community service at the University of Wisconsin School of Medicine and Public Health.
 While some of the programs focus on providing opportunities for medical students, others are interprofessional in nature and are open to students from multiple health professions programs.
+Our students are committed to staying engaged during the COVID-19 pandemic.
+Student leaders are working on creative changes to programs in order to stay connected from a distance.

 Allied United for Health